klbrabec/MechaCar_Statistical_Analysis/README.md

 ### Selection of Testing Models
 Using a multiple linear regression model and related summary statistics, analyze if there is a relationship between the brand of car and the cost of ownership for five years.
 ### Data used for study
-There are multiple factors used to determine total cost of ownership, maintenance costs (gas types, oil changes, tires, taxes and fees) and insurance costs (various coverage models) are most likely to be used along with miles per gallon as part of the selection process.
+There are multiple factors used to determine total cost of ownership, maintenance costs (horsepower, gas types, oil changes, tires, taxes and fees) and insurance costs (various coverage models) are most likely to be used along with miles per gallon as part of the selection process.